As we saw in our article on plot, all story is driven by actions, reactions, and choices. And all choices are driven by conflict.

 The type of conflict your protagonist faces and, more importantly, how they deal with it, can reveal a lot about their character.
 It’s also what causes them to begin making choices that form the backbone of the story.

-Let’s look at some of the major types of conflict you’ll find in storytelling.
+Let’s look at some of the major types of conflict you can use to propel your story forward.

 What is conflict in a story?